quentincloudsnow/Robert/RPA Exercise.md

     ![Relative](images/RPA-Images/Enter-Flow-Name.png)

- 1. Paste **”global.update\_hr\_sync_field”** into the name field and press **Enter**.
+ 1. Enter **”global.update\_hr\_sync_field”** into the name field and press **Enter**.
 This value is the internal name of the SubFlow that needs to be invoked.
 It includes “global.” in front of the internal name to indicate which application scope it is in.
 The value should be spelled exactly as shown in the image below or the SubFlow will not be triggered.

     ![Relative](images/RPA-Images/Enter-Flow-Name-2.png)